Search for light long-lived particles in $pp$ collisions at $\sqrt{s}=13$ TeV using displaced vertices in the ATLAS inner detector

 The majority of experimental searches for dark matter (DM) have concentrated on weakly interacting massive particles (WIMPs) that interact directly with Standard Model (SM) particles with a strength comparable to that of the weak interaction.
 However, constraints on WIMP-like DM from both direct~\cite{PhysRevLett.119.181302,PhysRevD.100.022001,PhysRevD.98.102006,PhysRevD.100.102002,PhysRevLett.121.081307,PhysRevLett.118.021303,PhysRevLett.126.091301,Lai_2023,PhysRevD.99.062001} and indirect detection experiments~\cite{Ackermann_2015} are becoming increasingly stringent.
 One compelling alternative to the WIMP paradigm is that DM particles belong to a ``dark sector'' (DS) that is neutral under the SM gauge group and interacts with the SM only via one or more beyond the SM mediator particles~\cite{HV_DV,EchoesHV,HVPhenoHadronColl,Schwaller_2015,Renner_2018}.
 If decays of the mediator to DS particles are kinematically forbidden, its decay back into SM particles will be suppressed by the small coupling between the SM and the mediator, giving rise to potentially macroscopic proper decay lengths ($c\tau \gtrsim 100$~$\mu$m).
 These so-called long-lived particles (LLPs) are also predicted in scenarios in which the mediator particle couples to the SM via a higher-dimensional operator, such as in models featuring axion-like particles (ALPs)~\cite{Hochberg_2018,Bharucha_2023}.

 This Letter presents a search for neutral LLPs that decay hadronically, giving a distinct signature of one or more hadronic jets originating at a significantly displaced position from the proton--proton ($pp$) collision point, referred to as a displaced vertex (DV).
 Three benchmark models are explored, motivated by different interactions between the SM and DS states.
 The first benchmark considers the “Higgs Portal”, in which the SM Higgs boson mediates interactions with the DS through its coupling to a neutral spin-0 boson, $s$~\cite{Curtin_2014,Curtin_2015}.
 This benchmark gives rise to exotic decays of the Higgs boson to a pair of long-lived $s$ particles that decay back to SM particles with Yukawa-ordered branching ratios.
-The search targets Higgs boson production in association with a vector boson ($W/Z$) and via the vector boson fusion (VBF) process.
-The second benchmark considers extending the SM with an ALP, $a$, which couples to gluons and $W/Z$ bosons, while couplings to photons are suppressed~\cite{Brivio_2017}.
-This gives rise to the production of $a$ in association with a vector boson ($W/Z$) and its subsequent decay exclusively into gluons.
+The search targets Higgs boson production either in association with a vector boson ($W/Z$) or via the vector boson fusion (VBF) process in which a quark from each of the incoming protons radiates a heavy vector boson which then fuse to produce a Higgs boson~\cite{deFlorian:2016spz}.
+The second benchmark considers extending the SM with an ALP, $a$, which couples to gluons and $W/Z$ bosons through effective dimension-5 operators, while couplings to photons are suppressed.
+These interactions are characterized by a scale $f_a$ and Wilson coefficients $C_{\tilde{G}}$ and $C_{\tilde{W}}$, respectively~\cite{Brivio_2017}.
+These operators give rise to the production of $a$ in association with a vector boson ($W/Z$) and its subsequent decay exclusively into gluons.
 The third benchmark considers an ALP, $a$, which couples to up-type quarks~\cite{Carmona_2021,Carmona_2022}, giving rise to exotic decays of the top quark $t\rightarrow ac/au$ in $t\overline{t}$ events.
-In this model the $a$ boson decays into charm quark pairs or gluons, with branching ratios of approximately 75\% and 25\% for $m_a > 40$~\GeV, respectively.
-Diagrams of the three benchmark processes can be found in Appendix A.
+In this model the $a$ boson decays predominantly into charm quark pairs or gluons, with branching ratios that depend on $m_a$.
+Example Feynman diagrams of the three benchmark processes can be found in Appendix A.